Common Side-effects of Pregnancy Morning Sickness, Acid Reflux, Constipation

 Other nerves can also be affected, particularly the nerve that supplies the skin at the side of the thigh, causing pain and numbness down the outside of the leg.

-Cramp is very common in late pregnancy, particularly in the legs.
+Later on, cramp is a very common side effect of pregnancy, particularly in the legs.
 It often occurs at night and can wake you from sleep.
 When a cramp occurs you need to gently but firmly stretch the muscle to undo the cramping.
 This will relieve the pain.

 Cramp is probably related to fluid retention and many women have a tendency to swollen legs in late pregnancy.
 This is because the growing baby puts downward pressure on the veins in the legs and water from the circulation gathers there.
 Elevating the foot of the bed sometimes helps.